RenataShagieva/experience/README.md

 # experience
-I create this directory as my first experience
+I've created this directory as my first experience